waikato-datamining/adams-website/pages/developers/dev-get-started-intellij.rst

 Troubleshooting
 ---------------

-* Starting with version 2016.1, IntelliJ bundles its own JRE (based on OpenJDK).
-  However, the font rendering can some times leave much to be desired.
-The Oracle JDK/JRE performs better font rendering (e.g., on Linux) and you can point IntelliJ to the JDK/JRE it should use by simply setting the ``IDEA_JDK`` environment variable (`source <ideasdk_>`_).

 * For large projects like ADAMS you may have to increase the heapsize for the Maven Importer in your settings, as 512MB might not be enough, and despite